datawire/ambassador-docs/docs/cloud/latest/sso/index.md

    page.)
 2. You should see the Ambassador Cloud application on your dashboard.
 If you do not then make sure your user is added to the Application Integration as described in Step 2.
 3. Click on the Ambassador Cloud application.
-You should end up at the ambassador cloud web site and already be logged in.
+You should end up at the Ambassador Cloud website and already be logged in.

 ### Testing Service Provider initiated Sign On